le-raunack/MiscellaneousBlogs/src/pages/posts/001-first-blog.md

 title: "First Blog"
 date: 2020-10-29 20:30:00
 author: "Raunack"
-path: /first-blog
+image: ../../images/mb.jpg
 ---

 Welcome to the first blog of the Misc.
 Blogs website.
 This is a test blog by Raunack.
+Does this work?